unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 Note that the training accuracy continues to increase, while the validation accuracy stagnates over the course of the epochs.
 This means we are overfitting on our training data set.

 There are several ways of preventing overfitting, called regularization methods.
-One common and simple method is Dropout. (explain how and why dropout works)
+One common and simple but remarkebly effective method is Dropout ([Srivastava et al., 2014](https://jmlr.org/papers/v15/srivastava14a.html)).

+In the Dropout layer, a random portion of the nodes in the previous layer is ignored during training time.
+TODO: explain why this works
 Let's add one dropout layer towards the end of the network, that randomly drops 20% of the input units